cysouw/diathesis/text/c02_structure.md

 #### Promotions {#sec:intro-subject-promotions}

-{#par:novative} The most widespread promotion to subject attested in German is the diathesis with role-remapping ~~[Ø › SBJ › OBJ]~~, called ~~novative~~ here (based on Lat. *novare* 'renew, refresh, change').
+{#par:novative} The most widespread promotion to subject attested in German is the diathesis with role-remapping ~~[Ø › SBJ › OBJ]~~, called ~~novative~~ here (based on Lat. *novare* 'renew, refresh').
 This role-remapping is best known as 'causative', but this semantic characterisation does not hold for all examples of this diathesis.
-Various other novative diatheses exist in which the new nominative is not a causer but an experiencer, opionator or a permission giver.
+Various other novative diatheses exist in which the new nominative is not a causer but an experiencer, opinionator, permitter or assistant.

 Semantically, the most widespread kind of novative adds a new causer to the construction, like with the diatheses between *brennen* 'to burn (intransitive)' and *verbrennen* 'to burn (transitive)' [@next], see [@sec:preverb-causative].
 Such a diathesis is aptly called a ~~causative~~.